The Heart of Islington

 For over a thousand years this has been a place of extraordinary encounter and history-making.

-We'll be sharing more details about this exciting project in the coming weeks.
-And we'll be looking for further partners to help us close the gap between the £1.4 million that we've secured so far and the total project cost of around £1.8 million that we need.
+We’re grateful to donors who’ve helped us so far and we'll be looking for further partners to help us close the gap between the £1.4 million that we've secured so far and the total project cost of around £2 million that we need.

 For more information on how to get involved, send us an email to firstname.lastname@example.org.